 Students are required to attend and participate in all classes, detention, and extended day programs if assigned and school events.
 Students are not permitted to have unexcused absences, skip any part of a class/school day or leave the school building early.
-Violation of this policy can result in a detention, suspension, or expulsion if the behavior occurs chronically.
+Violation of this policy can result in a detention or suspension.